 Other Ways of Doing Business: More Information From Nolo

 For further examination of the legal and tax characteristics of the various ways of doing business, see the following Nolo titles:

 • LLC or Corporation?, by Anthony Mancuso.
 This book explains in depth the legal and tax differences between LLCs and corporations, as well as the legal and tax effects of different forms of doing business as a company grows.

 • Form a Partnership: The Complete Legal Guide, by Denis Clifford and Ralph Warner.
 This book discusses general partnerships and shows you step by step how to prepare a general partnership agreement.

 • Incorporate Your Business: A Legal Guide to Forming a Corporation in Your State and How to Form Your Own California Corporation, by Anthony Mancuso.
 These books provide in-depth treatment of the corporate structure and show you how to incorporate in each state.
-Incorporation forms are included as tear-outs and on CD‑ROMs.
+Incorporation forms are included.

 Sole Proprietorship Is Limited to One Person

 If your sole proprietorship grows, you’ll need to move to a more complicated type of business structure.
 Once you decide to own and split profits with another person (other than your spouse), by definition, you have at least a partnership on your hands.